Modality (semantics)

+Modality is the expression in language of how real, possible or necessary something said is.

-In linguistics and philosophy, modality refers to the ways language can express various relationships to reality or truth.
-For instance, a modal expression may convey that something is likely, desirable, or permissible.
-Quintessential modal expressions include modal auxiliaries such as "could", "should", or "must"; modal adverbs such as "possibly" or "necessarily"; and modal adjectives such as "conceivable" or "probable".
-However, modal components have been identified in the meanings of countless natural language expressions, including counterfactuals, propositional attitudes, evidentials, habituals, and generics.
+Languages commonly express modality using modal auxiliaries such as "could", "should", or "must"; modal adverbs such as "possibly" or "necessarily"; and modal adjectives such as "conceivable" or "probable".
+Modal components have also been identified in the meanings of other natural language expressions, including counterfactuals, propositional attitudes, evidentials, habituals, and generics.

-Modality has been intensely studied from a variety of perspectives.
-Within linguistics, typological studies have traced crosslinguistic variation in the strategies used to mark modality, with a particular focus on its interaction with tense–aspect–mood marking.
+Modality has been studied from a variety of perspectives in linguistics.
+Typological linguists have traced variation in the ways different languages mark modality, with a particular focus on its interaction with tense–aspect–mood marking.
 Theoretical linguists have sought to analyze both the propositional content and discourse effects of modal expressions using formal tools derived from modal logic.

-Within philosophy, linguistic modality is often seen as a window into broader metaphysical notions of necessity and possibility.
+Within philosophy, linguistic modality is often studied alongside broader metaphysical notions of necessity and possibility.

-Force and flavor
+Types of modality

+Epistemic and deontic modality

 Modal expressions come in different categories called flavors.
 Flavors differ in how the possibilities they discuss relate to reality.
 For instance, an expression like "might" is said to have epistemic flavor, since it discusses possibilities compatible with some body of knowledge.
 An expression like "obligatory" is said to have deontic flavor, since it discusses possibilities which are required given the laws or norms obeyed in reality.